 For more advanced bloggers – if you’re familiar with Photoshop, but you don’t have a copy of Photoshop, consider using Pixlr – another free online photo editor that has many of the functions that Photoshop uses.
 You can crop pictures, resize them, free transform, add text, add shapes, and more.
 I absolutely love Pixlr.

-For this tutorial on how to make a blog button, I used Picnik.
+For this tutorial on how to make a blog button, I used PicMonkey.

-Creating a Blog Logo in Picnik – Step by Step with Screenshots
+Creating a Blog Logo in PicMonkey – Step by Step with Screenshots

-In the drop down menu, you’ll want to choose “square.”
+In the drop down menu on the left side bar, you’ll want to choose “square.”
 Click on the square to move it where you want.
-Click on “OK” at the top to crop.
+The rest of the image will be grayed out.
+Click on “Apply” to crop the photo.

-3 – Once your image is cropped, you will need to resize your image to 125px by 125px.
+3 – When you have finished editing your photo, you will need to resize your image to 125px by 125px.
 (This is the standard size for most blog buttons.)
-To the immediate right to the “Crop” button at the top, you need to click “Resize.”
+You can also use 150 x 150 or any square size.
+Click on “Resize” the bottom of the left side menu.
+Hit apply.

 Step 2: Upload Your Image to Your Server